jbohnslav/deepethogram/docs/installation.md

   * If it tells you to install a new version of Visual Studio C++, please do that.
   * Now you should be set up: let's reinstall PySide2 and libshiboken.
   * `pip install --force-reinstall pyside2`
+* `_init_pyside_extension is not defined`
+  * This is an issue where Shiboken and PySide2 are not playing nicely together.
+Please `pip uninstall pyside2` and `conda remove pyside2`.
+Don't manually install these packages; instead, let DeepEthogram install it for you via pip.
+Therefore, `pip uninstall deepethogram` and `pip install deepethogram`.
+*  `qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in ".../python3.8/site-packages/cv2/qt/plugins"  even though it was found.
+This application failed to start because no Qt platform plugin could be initialized.
+Reinstalling the application may fix this problem.`
+   * This is an issue with a recent version of `opencv-python` not working well with Qt.
+Please do `pip install --force-reinstall opencv-python==4.1.2.30`